 Have you tried to publish more than once?
 Sometimes a momentary glitch can occur between Hootsuite and social accounts.
 In such a case, your post might succeed if you try again in a few minutes.

 Is the social account you’re trying to publish to connected to Hootsuite?
 Even if it seems to be connected, we recommend reconnecting anyway, because this fixes most publishing issues.
 See Proactively reconnect a social account for instructions.

 Are you publishing to an Instagram personal profile?
 Instagram requires you to publish via mobile notification for all posts.
 This is a manual publishing process using your mobile device.
 You’ll need to take action on the mobile notification.
 See Finish publishing via mobile notification for instructions.

 If you’re publishing to an Instagram business profile, did you include multiple images or videos?
 To publish multiple images or videos (carousels), you must publish via mobile notification.
 This is a manual publishing process using your mobile device.
 You’ll need to take action on the mobile notification.
 See Finish publishing via mobile notification for instructions.

 Do the images in your post meet the social network’s requirements?
 Sometimes the file format, file size, or aspect ratio can cause post failures.
 See Image file requirements to make sure any attached files meet the requirements of the social network you’re publishing to.

 Is your post potentially being flagged by the social network?
-Social networks have strict rules to protect other users from spam and inappropriate content.
+Social networks have strict rules to protect users from spam and inappropriate content.
 See The post is a duplicate, The social network is temporarily limiting your access, and The post contains abusive content to learn more about these rules.

 A scheduled post won’t encounter any errors until its scheduled publish time.
-If a scheduled post fails to publish, you’ll receive an email notification that it failed, and you can view the reason for failure in the Planner.
+If a scheduled post fails to publish, you’ll receive an email notification that it failed, and you can view the reason for failure in Planner.